Associated Types

 Here, we define the HasTimeType trait with an associated type Time, which is constrained to types that implement Eq and Ord so that they can be compared.
 Similarly, the HasAuthTokenType trait defines an associated type AuthToken, without any additional constraints.

-Similar to regular trait methods, CGP allows us to auto-derive blanket implementations that delegate the associated types to providers using HasComponents and DelegateComponent.
+Similar to regular trait methods, CGP allows us to auto-derive blanket implementations that delegate the associated types to providers using HasCgpProvider and DelegateComponent.
 Therefore, we can use #[cgp_component] on traits containing associated types as well.

 With these type traits in place, we can now update our authentication components to leverage abstract types within the trait methods: